Wu-Tang Clan join Nas on stage at London party to celebrate 50 years of hip-hop

 Meanwhile, Wu-Tang Clan celebrate the 20th anniversary of their debut album ‘Enter The Wu-Tang (36 Chambers)’ this year.
 The collective haven’t released a new record since 2015.
 Wu-Tang Clan also recently revealed the custom steel chamber for their book Legacy.
 It costs $360,000 (£298,872) and there are only 36 in the world.

-Bob Dylan also recently revealed he’s a fan of the clan – as well as Eminem- praising their “feeling for words and language” and enjoyING “anybody whose vision parallels mine.”
+Bob Dylan also recently revealed he’s a fan of the clan – as well as Eminem – praising their “feeling for words and language” and enjoys “anybody whose vision parallels mine.”

 Meanwhile, Nas’ brother, Jabari Fret, defended him against comments made by 21 Savage, who said he wasn’t “relevant” anymore but “just has a loyal ass fan base and he still makes good-ass music.”
 Fret called Savage “trash” in response.